Go to the Students section

 If you are currently overseas, please look at the virtual tours and information on our halls pages to help you choose which halls to apply for.
 If you need any further information then please contact us.

 You do not need to have a visa in order to apply for your accommodation.
-If you cannot come to study at Oxford Brookes because your visa is refused then your booking confirmation fee will be refunded.
 Living in hallsChoosing to live in university halls is often a much easier process for international students than living in private accommodation in the city.
 This is because international students in private accommodation may be subject to Right to Rent checks.
-To assist you, we guarantee that all full-time first-year international students starting in September will be offered accommodation as long as you apply by the deadline and meet the academic criteria.
+To assist you, we guarantee that all full-time first-year international students starting in September will be offered accommodation as long as you apply by the deadline and meet the academic criteria for your offer.

 Using a representative?Please make sure you look out for emails from us and contact your representative or us if you think that you have missed an email from us.
 We have asked international representatives to ensure they pass accommodation emails on to applicants quickly.